 The government often provides some of the more stable jobs in the economy.
 From local, to state, to federal government workers, the government can also be a major employer.
 What NeighborhoodScout's analysis revealed, is that the Central Village Park neighborhood in particular stands out when compared nationally for the proportion of its working residents who are employed by the government.
 At 22.6% of its workforce, this neighborhood has a greater concentration of government workers than 99.4% of U.S. neighborhoods.

-In addition, one of the unique characteristics of the Central Village Park neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.7% of the neighborhoods in America.
+In addition, the Central Village Park neighborhood stands out for having an average per capita income lower than 97.7% of the neighborhoods in the United States.
 The Central Village Park neighborhood also has a greater percentage of children living in poverty (65.9%) than found in 98.0% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Did you know that the Central Village Park neighborhood has more Sub-Saharan African and African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 41.0% of this neighborhood's residents have Sub-Saharan African ancestry and 10.1% have African ancestry.